 Almost 3/5 of the devils do not live to adulthood.
 Those that do will achieve independence at 9 months of age.

 In the past sexual maturity was reached at 2 years old.
-Now though due to Devil Facial Tumour Disease they have begun breeding at 1 year old.
+Now though due to Devil Facial Tumour Disease they have begun breeding as young as 1 year old.

 Tasmanian devils follow either a crepuscular or nocturnal activity pattern.
 This is a mechanism to help escape humans and eagles.
 Young devils are more active during the day leading some people to believe the population increases exponentially at the end of the breeding season.